-The used mobile phone market is an emerging market.
-It attracts people who do not always want to own the latest thing or those who have to live on a small budget.
+The used mobile phone market attracts people who do not always... want to own the latest thing or those who have to live on a small budget.
 It actually benefits from the growth ideology, since only a fast throughput guarantees equipment replenishment.
 "Large companies, such as Samsung, use the secondhand market and they support it as much as possible.
 For this is how people become "tied" to their devices, and if later they earn more, they will perhaps buy a new device of the same brand.
-Small companies like us are the dooropeners of the big companies". verkaufen.ch

-Companies like Samsung or Apple do not get into the second-hand business for ecological reasons, but rather to participate in a different market.
+Small companies like us are the dooropeners of the big companies". verkaufen.ch Companies like Samsung or Apple do not get into the second-hand business for ecological reasons, but rather to participate in a different market.

 With the smartphone, alternatives are difficult.
 It is a sealed up minicomputer whose reparability and recyclability are problematic.
 Nevertheless, it is possible to repair about 15 smartphone components.
-The Fairphone is a cut above the others because its components are designed to be replaceable.
+Devices such as Fairphone or Shiftphone are a cut above the others because their components are designed to be replaceable.